 Interfaces allow for certain fields of information to be pushed and pulled between platforms.
 A dispensing system can push patient demographics, medications, therapeutic categories, and other key information into TherigySTM.

-For example, when a new patient is enrolled into a dispensing system, the interface will allow the information to become readily accessible in near real-time within TherigySTM.
+For example, when a new patient is enrolled in a dispensing system, the interface will allow the information to become readily accessible in near real-time within TherigySTM.
 As the patient moves through the care process, the interface allows users to see which activities are pending and completed without having to navigate back-and-forth between the two platforms.

 What if My Dispensing System Isn’t Supported?